 The role of touch in regulating inter-partner physiological coupling during empathy for pain

-Three articles on PainSci cite Goldstein 2017: 1.
+Three pages on PainSci cite Goldstein 2017: 1.
 Pain Relief from Personal Growth 2.
 Pain is Weird 3.
 Mind Over Pain

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.